 “The eye and the visual cortex of the brain form a massively parallel processor that provides the highest-bandwidth channel into human cognitive centers.”

-Here are a few additional statistics highlighting the importance of data visualisation over text when presenting information:
+Here are a few additional statistics highlighting the importance of data visualization over text when presenting information:

 In short, visual data is easier to remember than words.

-Studies have also shown that while only 10-20% of written or spoken data is remembered, that number jumps to 65% for visual information.
+Studies have also shown that while only 10-20% of written or spoken data is remembered, 65% of information is remember when it's presented visually.